One common question by taxpayers is whether term life insurance premiums are deductible.

 A person has a financial interest in your business if the person is an owner or part owner of the business or has lent money to the business.

-You can’t deduct the life insurance premiums, if, as a partner in a business partnership, you take out an insurance policy on your own life and name your partners as beneficiaries.
+You also can’t deduct the life insurance premiums, if, as a partner in a business partnership, you take out an insurance policy on your own life and name your partners as beneficiaries.

 If you take out a policy on your life (or on the life of another person with a financial interest in your business) to get or to protect a business loan, you can’t deduct the life insurance premiums as a business expense.

-Nor can you deduct the premiums as interest on business loans or as an expense of financing loans.
+Similarly, you can’t you deduct the premiums as interest on business loans or as an expense of financing loans.
 In the event of death, the proceeds of the policy are generally not taxed as income even if they are used to liquidate the debt.

-Certain Premiums Are Deductible for Employees
+One Exception: Certain Premiums Are Deductible for Employees

 Employees participating in a qualified plan, such as a 401(k), may purchase a limited amount of term life or whole life coverage on a tax-deductible basis.
 These life insurance premiums will be tax deductible.